Olympic winner and star sire

 2015: German Champion in Balve, Team Bronze Medal at the European Championship in Aachen, Individual Vice European Champion (silver medal) in Grand Prix Spécial and Freestyle

-2014: German Champion in Balve, Nation Cup victory at the CHIO Aachen, Team World Champion in Caen (FRA), 4th place at the World Championship in Grand Prix Spécial and Freestyle
+2014: German Champion in Balve, Nations Cup victory at the CHIO Aachen, Team World Champion in Caen (FRA), 4th place at the World Championship in Grand Prix Spécial and Freestyle

 2012: Double Bronze Medal at the German Championships in Balve, Olympic Games, London – Team Silver Medal, 8th place in the individual score